osg-htc/collaboration-support/docs/misc/pelican.md

 | `stashcp -d osdf:///ospool/uc-shared/project/<your_project>/<file> .`  |   `pelican object get -d osdf:///ospool/uc-shared/project/<your_project/<file> .` |
 |  `stashcp -d <file> osdf:///ospool/uc-shared/project/<your_project/<file>` |    `pelican object put -d <file> osdf:///ospool//uc-shared/project/<your_project/<file>` |

-The pelican equivalent of the stashcp client read command: `stashcp -d osdf:///ospool/uc-shared/project/<your_project>/<file> .` is  `pelican object get -d osdf:///ospool/uc-shared/project/<your_project/<file> .`
-Similarly, the pelican equivalent of the stashcp write comamnd, `stashcp -d <file> osdf:///ospool/uc-shared/project/<your_project/<file>` is `pelican object put -d <file> osdf:///ospool//uc-shared/project/<your_project/<file>`
+###Installing the Pelican Client

-If your container image was built using one of the OSG base environments, then the pelican client tool is already included.
-The pelican client can be installed from the osg repo with `dnf install pelican`.
-Refer to this documentation (https://osg-htc.org/docs/common/yum/) to add the osg repository.
+If your container image is built using an OSG base environment, the Pelican client is already included.
+Otherwise, you can install it from the OSG repository:

+    dnf install pelican

+Refer to the [OSG Yum documentation](https://osg-htc.org/docs/common/yum/) to configure and add the osg repository.

-You can find detailed instruction in using the Pelican platform here: https://docs.pelicanplatform.org/
+For detailed instructions on using the Pelican platform, visit the [Pelican Platform Documentation](https://docs.pelicanplatform.org/).